shalabh147/shalabh147.github.io/_pages/about.md

 I am interested in systems (Operating Systems, System Design, Distributed systems) and elements of Deep Learning.

 I'm currently working on my BTech Project (BTP) with Prof. [Umesh Bellur](https://www.cse.iitb.ac.in/~umesh/) and Prof. [Purushottam Kulkarni](https://www.cse.iitb.ac.in/~puru) on optimizations in Serverless Computing frameworks (FaaS).
 I have previously worked with Prof. [Suyash Awate](https://www.cse.iitb.ac.in/~suyash/) on Conditional Automatic Image Generation of Diabetic Retinopathy images, and Prof. [Amit Sethi](https://www.ee.iitb.ac.in/~asethi/) on using Graph Convolutional Networks to find spatial relationships in images.
 In the summer of 2021, I was a quantitative developer intern at D.E.
 Shaw.
 India.
 In 2019 winters, I worked as a Software Developer Intern at FlexiEle Pvt.
-Ltd., working on improved extraction and smart identification of resume data for cloud based HR solutions, by building a resume parser.
+Ltd.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.